 My other dog started out with mild allergic dermatitis but got worse over the years.
 I was able to get him through the worst of his allergy season with a little bit of steroid for a couple of weeks.

 Each spring, his skin symptoms got worse despite my efforts and I had to resort to giving him Apoquel.
 It controlled his itching very quickly!
 After the initial twice a day regimen, he did well taking the medication only once a day.

 I don’t know why, but this dog is pretty sensitive to all medication.
-For example, he had a seizure after taking a CBD supplement and after taking a muscle relaxer!
+For example, he had a seizure after starting to take a CBD supplement!

 Not surprisingly, the Apoquel seemed to messed up his guts.
 After taking it for a few weeks he started getting diarrhea when he had never had bowel problems in his whole life.

 It took a while for his guts to go back to normal after he finished the prescription.
 I had to give him multiple rounds of probiotics and even some metronidazole before things calmed down for good.

 I’ve never treated him with Cytopoint, but I’m considering using it in the future.
 With its low incidence of side effects, I think it might be a good option for my very sensitive dog.

 I’ve prescribed Cytopoint injections for many dogs in the clinic and most of them have responded very well.
 But there are always a few that don’t get any relief after getting the injection.

 What Are The Differences Between Cytopoint and Apoquel?